In honor of STAR TREK DAY I am reposting this great list of Starship Captain Wisdom!

 - Consider all options outwardly, weigh your options inwardly, state your decision affirmatively.

-- Listen to the council of close friends and brilliant colleagues, then leave the room and make your own decision.
+- Listen to the council of close friends and brilliant colleagues, then leave the room, weigh the options, and make your own decision.

 - Allow yourself to trust even after you’ve been hurt.

 - If you’re lost, remember there’s always a way back, even if you can’t see it.

 - Establish your intention and choose your direction at the start of each new day.

 - Be an optimist and realist at the same time.

 - Be open to trying new things (even if they sometimes get you in trouble).

 - Choose a path that can coexist with your values and beliefs.